MelSumner/womeninstem/README.md

 This will give you the option to select an issue template that works best for your situation.
 Currently, there are three options:

-1. Add a new record
+1. Add new data
-2. Update a record
+2. Update existing data
-3. Create an issue from blank
+3. Blank issue (create a new issue from scratch)

 Please choose the one that works best for you.